-Roman aqueduct (aquaeductus), or literally the “waterway”, was a waterworks supplying water from sources to cities Roman, using the principle of permanent run-off.
+Roman aqueducts (aquaeductus), or literally the “waterways”, were waterworks supplying water from sources to cities Roman, using the principle of permanent run-off.
 Water was then delivered to numerous fountains, baths and public toilets for richer homes.

 Aqueducts were known before, but it was the Romans who popularized them.
 In the 2nd century CE Rome, which had about a million inhabitants, was supplied by 11 aqueducts totalling 420 km, of which only 47 km ran above the surface.
 This network provided one million cubic meters of spring water per day.

 The success of Roman aqueducts lay in the technique of building arcades, which allowed the Romans to move waterworks over valleys and uneven terrain, significantly shortening the length of their route.
 The drop in Roman aqueducts was only a few dozen cm per kilometre.

 Water was carried out in terracotta or lead pipes.
 The pipes were laid underground and above the ground in a brick structure, two or three storeys.
 The construction of an underground water supply made it possible to protect the constant supply of water against the opponent’s army and to secure clean and safe drinking water against any pollution.
 The Romans sometimes drained the area near the aqueduct to reduce the possibility of contamination by groundwater.
 When choosing sources, besides examining the state of water, they also observed the health status of the natives.